-Interim E-Enterprise Digital Strategy V 2.0 - Updated 07/17/19
+Final E-Enterprise Digital Strategy V 1.0

 Number Principles and Supporting Strategic Actions 4.2.3 Collaborate Across Organization Boundaries to Improve Delivery of Digital Services 4.2.3.1 E-Enterprise Leadership will establish a shared governance mechanism to oversee and implement this Strategy, an overall Architecture and an implementation Roadmap.
 This governance will also establish how changes to the Strategy and Architecture are managed to minimize disruptions as circumstances evolve, new technologies become available and lessons are learned.
 4.2.3.2 E-Enterprise Partners will evaluate the opportunity to use Third-Party implementation models and outside vendors to manage parts of the Architecture where these approaches offer operational or cost advantages.
 4.2.3.3.
 EPA will ensure that grant funding and other resources provided for IT investments are aligned to and support the E-Enterprise Architecture capabilities.
 4.2.3.4 Partners will develop and report against metrics to assess program improvements that result from implementing the EE Architecture.
 4.3 Implement the Customer-Centric Approach 4.3.1 Absorb the Complexity of Government 4.3.2 Deliver Better Digital Services Relying on User-Centered Design and Design Thinking 4.3.2.1 Partners will share lessons learned and outcomes from UCD practices and develop best practices and standards and a community of practice.
-4.3.2.2 Enterprise community strongly recommends UCD as a required support function to all investment l made with the conditions and way, development offents and will approximate an arrange with the atotic of LICD in all modernizations and new development efforts and will ensure transparency in the status of UCD in all major assets.
+4.3.2.2 Enterprise community strongly recommends UCD as a required support function to all investment modernizations and new development efforts and will ensure transparency in the status of UCD in all major assets.